RBNoronha/RBNoronha/README.md

 ### A little about myself !
 I am a Microsoft Specialist who transformed years of study to become an MCT.

 I specialize in Windows servers, Linux, MECM, Active Directory, Office 365, Azure, Powershell and other Microsoft services.
-I have always been fascinated by automating environments, and I have always admired the development area a lot, but at the beginning of my career in technology I had a lot of difficulty learning some languages, today I try to venture into Powershell, automating services to solve problems quickly.
+I have always been fascinated by automating environments, and I have always admired the development area a lot, but at the beginning of my career in technology I had a lot of difficulty learning some languages, today I try to venture into Powershell and Python, automating services to solve problems quickly.

 <br/>